AlanIsaacToroHolguin/AlanIsaacToroHolguin/README.md

-# 💫 About Me
+# About Me

-Hi! 👋 I'm **Alan Toro**, a passionate *Technologist in Analysis and Software Development* on the path to becoming a skilled Software Developer and future Software Architect.
+Hello!
+I’m Alan Toro, a dedicated Technologist in Analysis and Software Development pursuing a career as a Software Developer and aspiring Software Architect.

-Currently, I’m sharpening my skills through academic training and real-world projects.
-I love exploring new technologies, solving real problems with code, and collaborating on innovative ideas. 🚀
+I am currently strengthening my skills through academic training and hands-on projects.
+My main interests include exploring emerging technologies, building efficient solutions to real-world challenges, and contributing to innovative software initiatives.

 ---